 - Check your employee’s W-4 form for their filing status and withholding allowances.
 For example, someone can file as a married couple and take three allowances.
 If the W-4 is not available, you should assume your employee is single and taking no allowances.
 Does your team have any burning questions?
 Send them the worksheet on the back of the W-4 form.

 - Determine their federal income tax withholding amount by using the IRS Publication 15 (Circular E).
 Choose either the percentage method or the wage bracket method and use the appropriate chart to help you through it.

 - Add up your employee’s contributions for Medicare Tax.
 This rate is currently 1.45% with no wage base.
-After your teammate reaches a cumulative gross pay of $200,000, they’ll be subject to additional Medicare withholding at a 0.9% rate.
+After your teammate reaches a cumulative gross pay of $200,000 (if single, $250,000 if married filing jointly), they’ll be subject to additional Medicare withholding at a 0.9% rate.

 - Calculate the state and local tax for each employee.
 All states have state unemployment and most have state income tax as well.
 Ohio and Pennsylvania are hotspots for local taxes, but be sure to check the regulations where you live to see what is due.
 If your employees live in a bunch of different states, you’ll need to figure out each individually according to the state where they perform their work.
 Use this directory of state government websites to give you a head start.

 - It’s finally time to figure out their net pay, which is the amount that will show up on their paychecks.
 Jot down the formula below, and you’ll be ready to calculate your team’s paychecks like it’s nobody’s business.

 (Gross payroll) – (Taxes) – (Benefits/deductions) + (Reimbursements) = Net pay

 |Spend 75 percent less time on payroll with Gusto.
 See how.|